Can I build my own WordPress website?

 We host our clients’ websites on our own server so that we are able to manage what is going on and update WordPress, themes and plugins when necessary.
-DO NOT purchase your domain name with your hosting provider.
+DO NOT purchase your domain name with your hosting provider OR your email address.
+Keep all three separate.
 This can set you up for all kinds of problems down the road.

 My recommendations for hosting are FlyWheel and SiteGround.
 We also offer hosting for websites we do not design or maintain – but only after approval.
 If you are interested in hosting with us, please reach out and we can walk you through what that would look like.

 3. Install WordPress/choose theme

 Installing WordPress is pretty straight forward.
 With either FlyWheel or SiteGround, you install WordPress directly from the platform.
 With us, we install WordPress for you, then hand over the “keys” to your website.